canonical/kafka-operator/docs/reference/r-snap-entrypoints.md

-# Charmed Kafka snap entrypoints
+# Charmed Apache Kafka snap entrypoints

 Snap entrypoints wrap the Kafka Distribution Bash scripts and make sure that they run with the correct environment settings (configuration files, logging files, etc).